On the convolution powers of complex functions on Z: Local limits

 The application of the lemma is therefore justified and we can use \eqref{type2bound} and \eqref{type2derbound} to see that

 for all $x\in \mathbb{R}$.
 A similar calculation gives the same estimate for $\mathcal{I}_4$.

-For $\mathcal{I}_1$, the argument proceeds almost verbatim to that given for the previous lemma.
+To estimate $\mathcal{I}_1$, we essentially repeat the argument given in the proof of the previous lemma.
 Again, the integrand is bounded in absolute value by $2$ for all $n$.
 Using \eqref{type2approx}, we observe that for any $u\in[-M,M]$

 Therefore, the bounded convergence theorem gives a natural number $N$ for which $\mathcal{I}_1\leq \epsilon/4$ for all $n>N$ and for all $x\in \mathbb{R}$.
 Combining our estimates finishes the proof. \end{proof}